Unified Communications Cost-Benefit Analysis: 10 Key Factors to Consider

 This can lead to several issues, including an organization finding themselves committed to using a PBX system that no longer meets their needs or uncertainty about how to proceed when a PBX phone company goes bankrupt.
 Breaking contracts when needed can also be a highly costly, time-intensive project.

 By partnering with a UCaaS vendor that offers flexible billing, organizations can avoid the expensive possibility of being committed to a communication system that no longer meets their needs.

-With UCaaS delivered through the cloud, some vendors allow clients to test-drive features within departments or among a focus group of users to determine whether they will work before purchasing the feature.
-This can enable organizations to cost-effectively innovate, and avoid technology implementations that fall flat.
+With UCaaS delivered through the cloud, some vendors allow clients to test-drive features within departments or a focus group of users to determine whether they will work before purchasing the feature.
+This can enable organizations to innovate cost-effectively and avoid technology implementations that fall flat.